Full-rigged ship

 A full-rigged ship or fully rigged ship is a sailing vessel with a sail plan of three or more masts, all of them square-rigged.
 Such a vessel is said to have a ship rig or be ship-rigged, with each mast stepped in three segments: lower, top, and topgallant.

-Other large, multi-masted sailing vessels may be regarded as “ships” while lacking one of the elements of a full-rigged ship, such as having one or more masts support only a fore-and-aft sail or a mast of only two segments.

 Masts

 The masts of a full-rigged ship, from bow to stern, are: